 It’s painful to think about something serious happening during your travels.
 Just know that there are benefits available in case you’re faced with such a tragic event.

-The Chase Sapphire Preferred is one of a few cards to offer Travel Accident Insurance.
+The Chase Sapphire Preferred card is one of a few cards to offer travel accident insurance.
 The cardholder and immediate family members are covered even if the cardholder is not traveling with the immediate family.
 The ticket must have been paid for in full or partially with your Chase Sapphire Preferred card and/or Ultimate Rewards points.

 Chase’s travel accident insurance is divided into 2 coverages: